 As the Asbury Park Press investigation points out, there is great debate surrounding what New Jersey can do to make bicycling safer.
 The most contentious issues are:

-- Passing Law – Efforts have been made to pass a law in New Jersey that would require motor vehicle drivers to keep a safe distance when passing cyclists.
+- Enact a Passing Law – Efforts have been made to pass a law in New Jersey that would require motor vehicle drivers to keep a safe distance when passing cyclists.
 These are typically called “three-foot passing” laws.
-A bill in New Jersey (A1577/1600) actually would have required four feet of space.As the Press reports, the bill passed the Assembly in June 2014, but it stalled after it was sent to the Senate Transportation Committee.
-The main objection: Leaving four feet of space simply isn’t feasible in urban areas such as those in northern New Jersey.
+Despite previous efforts (A1577/1600), there is currently no law requiring this in New Jersey.

 While these issues continue to be debated, it appears that New Jersey is at least making progress in one major area: Improving the design of its streets and highways so they are safer for bicyclists as well as pedestrians.

-As the Tri-State report notes, New Jersey adopted a “Complete Streets” policy in 2009.
+As the Tri-State report notes, New Jersey adopted a “Complete Streets” policy.
 Under this policy, any new road or road renovation projects must take into account the needs of all users, including cyclists.
 Additionally, the state’s Department of Transportation has held a series of workshops throughout the state with local leaders to educate them about the policy.

 Certainly, if properly funded, a smarter approach to road design could go a long way towards preventing bicycle crashes within our state.